nozavroni/csvelte/docs/getting_started/installation.rst

 With Composer
 ^^^^^^^^^^^^^

-If you've never used Composer, you'll want to head over to `getcomposer.org <https://www.getcomposer.org>`_ and follow their installation instructions first.
+If you've never used Composer, you'll want to head over to `getcomposer.org <https://www.getcomposer.org>`_ and follow the installation instructions on their `download page <https://getcomposer.org/download/>`_ first.
 Once Composer has been successfully installed, you may use the following command to install CSVelte within your Composer package/project.

 .. code-block:: bash